pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 ```

 ## Strategy
-Each url must be unique.
-But you can configure the url strategy for your purpose.
+Each url must be unique, but you can configure the url strategy for your purpose.

-The pressmind sdk brings the following url strategies:
+The pressmind sdk has the following url strategies:

 * none
 * unique
 * count-up

 ### Strategy 'none'
-Means that a route can **match to several media objects**.
+This strategy means that a route can **match to several media objects**.
-For example you can call your-domain.com/trips/spain-for-bikers/
+For example you can call your-domain.com/trips/spain-for-bikers/,
-the system delivers one ore more media objects for display in the frontend.
+the system delivers one or more media objects which are displayed in the frontend.
-This case is useful for seo optimized travel products if you're
+This case is useful for seo optimized travel products.
+Thus, it may happen that the tour operator sells the product year by year,
-selling a the product year by year, but the product description has changes per season.
+but the product description has changes per season.
-So it's possible to show one or more product variants under one url.
+Therefore, it is possible to show one or more product variants under one url.

 ### Strategy 'unique'
-Means that a route can **match only one media object**.
+This strategy means that a route can **match only one media object**.
-If the're is a media object which has the same route, the web-core throws an error during import.
+If there is a media object which has the same route, the web-core throws an error during import.

 ### Strategy 'count-up'
-Means that a route can **match only one media object**, but if the're is a media object which has the
+This strategy means that a route can **match only one media object**.
+If there is a media object which has the
-same route, the pressmind sdk adds a incremented integer to create a unique url.
+same route, the pressmind sdk adds an incremented integer to create a unique url.

 For example: